FelisDiligens/FelisDiligens.github.io/_posts/2023-06-14-make-windows-behave-more-like-linux.md

 comments: true
 ---

-If you're anything like me, you'll find yourself frustrated whenever you have to boot up Windows.
+If you're anything like me, you sigh whenever you have to work with Windows.

 The goal of this post is to show you how to make Windows just a bit more comfortable to a Linux user.